Login

 Thanks roninB4 for quite some insight!

 So I should not worry so much about feed and spindle speed then, but rather keeping chips away.
-This is somewhat a problem atm as I dont have compressed air (another thing that I need cash for...).
+This is somewhat a problem at the moment since I don't have compressed air (another thing that I need cash for...).
 Now I just spray chips away with my coolant.

 Is there a downside of having too little feed (or too fast spindle) other than the longer milling time?
 I believe I've read somewhere that if the feed is too slow, the tool will gnaw on the stock instead of actually cutting.
 Is this correct?

-So if I understand correctly; the packing of flutes can come of two factors: 1: too much chips not being properly evacuated; and/or: 2: too hot, which melts the aluminium to the cutter.
+So if I understand correctly; the packing of flutes can come from two factors: 1.
+Too many chips not being properly evacuated; and/or 2.
+Too hot, which melts the aluminum to the cutter.

-Thanks again for very insightful answers It's much appreciated!!
+Thanks again for the very insightful answers.
+It's much appreciated!!

 Why is PEEK the Best Material for Making Industrial Seals?